Subversion for File Revision Management

 On the Subversion home page, there is a section for third-party clients, one of which is TortoiseSVN.
 For Windows users, this is the recommended — and possibly only available — front-end for talking to the Subversion back-end.

 In the "Latest Version" section, click on the "download page" link.

 For version 1.6.6, choose either the 32-bit or 64-bit edition, depending upon your PC's configuration.
-We will be using the former.
+I will be using the former.
 Download and then open the installer file.

 The various dialog boxes that are presented to you by the installer are very much like those of Subversion itself, so they will not be included here.
 You can accept the default values for each dialog box.
 Note that there can be a delay before the installer begins unpacking the files and writing them to the installation folder, so be patient.
 Once the file writing begins, it should take less than a minute to complete.
 At that point, after you click the "Finish" button, you will be informed that you need to restart your computer.
 Be sure to save all of your work in any open applications before clicking the "Yes" button, which begins rebooting your computer.

 Your Windows Start menu should contain a new TortoiseSVN menu.